 On a more positive note, it was here that I developed a love for peanut butter.
 Often at meals the peanut butter was pre-spread on the bread.
 Obviously the children could not be trusted to spread it themselves!
+Bev still doesn't trust me to spread peanut butter!
 I discovered that if I rolled the peanut butter off the bread into a ball and placed it in my pocket to be savoured later, the bread that was left behind still retained the taste of the peanut butter, and I was able to rescue the ball of peanut butter from my pocket at some later stage whenever I wanted to enjoy it.
+It was somewhat corrupted by the presence of various other denizens of my pocket, but still scored high on the best food ranking.